Ad-Dhuha (ٱلضُّحَىٰ)

 Even though Surah Ad-Dhuha is a short surah, it deals with themes of immense magnitude, i.e., belief in Allah in the toughest circumstances and Allah's (سُبْحَانَهُ وَتَعَالَى) benevolence.
 Below is a brief explanation of the main themes of the surah:

 The main theme of the surah is to console and give hope to the Prophet (ﷺ) at a time when he was undergoing spiritual turmoil.
 It also focuses on the continuous support and concern of Allah (سُبْحَانَهُ وَتَعَالَى) in the face of adversities.
 The surah, in this way, comforts the Prophet (ﷺ) that his endeavour and all his sacrifices are worthy and visible to Almighty Allah (سُبْحَانَهُ وَتَعَالَى).
 Although Allah Azzawajal is speaking directly to the Prophet Muhammad (ﷺ), all Muslims take heart from these ayahs.
 Here, Allah's reassurances can be taken to mean all believers – that they should not grieve and be anxious during times of difficulty as their Lord and Creator will not forsake them even when all have.
-Allah is with us and has preordained a greater reward for us with which we will be well-pleased.
+Allah is with us and has preordained a greater reward for us with which we will be well pleased.

 This surah brings hope and positivity with the promise of better things to come and blessings in the times ahead.
 It assures the Prophet (ﷺ) that all the difficulties that he had to go through would make way for prosperity and success.
 This theme fosters the spirit of hard work and endurance in the midst of challenges for all Muslims.

 The surah teaches patience and perseverance in difficult situations.
 It showcases how the Prophet (ﷺ) himself suffered from temporary suspension of revelations and how he patiently persevered through faith in Allah (سُبْحَانَهُ وَتَعَالَى).
-Thus, so should all Muslims behave in difficult circumstances.
+Thus, all Muslims should behave in difficult circumstances.
 Trials and tribulations are a part of life, and Muslims should persevere with grace and with Tawakul Allalah.

-Everything in Surah Ad-Dhuha is full of hope and is one of the most comforting surahs of the Quran.
+Everything in Surah Ad-Dhuha is full of hope, and it is one of the most comforting surahs of the Quran.
 It gives the believers confidence that Allah (سبحانه وتعالى) has better plans and that every difficulty is succeeded by ease and blessings.
 It is a comforting theme when things get tough.

 Surah Ad-Dhuha also briefly discusses the treatment of orphans in Islam.
 Allah says:

-فَاَمَّا الْيَتِيْمَ فَلَا تَقْہَرْ۹ۭ
+فَاَمَّا الْيَتِيْمَ فَلَا تَقْہَرْ۝۹ۭ

 Faamma alyateema fala taqhar